SkylineCommunications/dataminer-docs/connector-help/connector_help/Aurora Networks Node NC4000 Single DT REV A.md

 The Aurora Network Node NC4000 Single DT REV A driver is a DVE created by the Aurora Network CX3001 driver.

-It is created for every Digital Transceiver Module Revision A Type that is part of the NC 4000 chassis.The types that are defined as Type A are:
+It is created for every Digital Transceiver Module Revision A Type that is part of the NC 4000 chassis.
+The types that are defined as Type A are:

 - DT4032N
 - DT4032S